maswiebe/maswiebe.github.io/_posts/2024-08-20-perfsub_cts.md

 With perfect substitutes, you choose one good or the another, and spend your entire budget on the chosen good.
 For example, Person 1 will buy Old if price(Old) is less than half of price(New).
 Conversely, they buy New if price(New) is less than double price(Old).
+(We use two housing types as the simplest model that demonstrates the key mechanism; in reality, there are dozens of quality gradations.)

 Here are the individual demand curves for Old apartments.
 Preference for Old (vs New) is decreasing from Person 1 to Person 3 (since Person 1 chooses an Old apartment at the highest price) while budget size is increasing (at price=2, Person 3 demands the largest quantity).